Smintheus98/nvim-config/README.md

 # mydotfiles

-These are my Linux configuration dotfiles including zshrc, vimrc(nvim version) and bspwmrc.
+These are my Linux configuration dotfiles including zshrc, vimrc(nvim version) and some scripts.

 ## Installation